jonpither/cider-spy/README.md

 ## TODOS

+* Document credits in official way.
+Magnars because I used a lot of `magit` patterns and `clj-refactor` build setup. bbatsov because he basically taught me Elisp via hacking on CIDER.
 * Integrate with travis.. follow CIDER
 * Right now summary is refreshed all the time - I should make a better process of firing off deltas (i.e. registrations).
 Perhaps I should start by having a dedicated 'flash message' section of the spy buffer.
 * Connected repl sessions - i.e. send someone some code